jbalsamo/grading-agent/README.md

 ## Usage

-The Master Agent System will:
+### StreamLit Web Interface

+The StreamLit app provides a modern web interface with:

+**Main Features:**
+- **Document Upload**: Upload PDFs, DOCX, Excel, PowerPoint, and text files
+  - Automatic conversion to markdown using `markitdown` library
+  - Documents added to agent context for enhanced responses
+  - Real-time token usage tracking
+- **Chat Interface**: Interactive conversation with the master agent
+  - Message history display with metadata
+  - Real-time response generation
+  - Context-aware responses using uploaded documents
+- **Debugging Tools** (Google APK-style):
+  - **Variable Viewer**: Inspect session state and runtime variables
+  - **Request History**: View detailed request/response logs
+  - **Agent State**: Monitor agent status and configuration
+- **Metrics Sidebar**:
+  - Total token usage across all documents and messages
+  - Document count and details
+  - Request statistics and performance metrics
+  - Error rate monitoring

+**Getting Started:**
+1. Start the app: `streamlit run app.py` (or with `-D` for debug mode)
+2. Upload documents (optional) using the sidebar
+3. Start chatting with the agent
+4. Enable debug mode to inspect variables and requests (if not already enabled via `-D`)
+5. Export session data for analysis

+**Debug Mode:**
+Debug mode can be enabled in two ways:
+- **CLI flag**: Use `-D` or `--debug` when starting the app
+- **UI toggle**: Click the toggle switch in the sidebar (only visible if debug mode is accessible)

+When debug mode is enabled, you get:
+- Document processing details (character counts, token estimates)
+- Context size information before each request
+- Full markdown preview of uploaded documents
+- Variable viewer showing session state
+- Request history with detailed JSON logs
+- Agent state inspector

+### Command-Line Interface

+The CLI provides a terminal-based interface that:
-1. Initialize the master agent controller with Azure OpenAI
+1. Initializes the master agent controller with Azure OpenAI
-2. Load specialized agents (Chat, Analysis, Grading)
+2. Loads specialized agents (Chat, Analysis, Grading, Code Review)
-3. Set up data management system and conversation history
+3. Sets up data management system and conversation history
-4. Restore previous conversation history from disk (if available)
+4. Restores previous conversation history from disk (if available)
-5. Send a hello message to test the connection
+5. Sends a hello message to test the connection
-6. Start an interactive chat session with intelligent routing
+6. Starts an interactive chat session with intelligent routing
-7. Auto-save conversation history on exit
+7. Auto-saves conversation history on exit

 ### Interactive Commands
 - **Regular messages**: Automatically routed to appropriate specialized agents